Goals for Education | Monitoring State Policies

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
 In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

-SREB has been assisting Georgia with a college affordability review, and the 2018 state legislature authorized a new need-based financial aid program.
+SREB assisted Georgia with a college affordability review, and the 2018 state legislature authorized a new need-based financial aid program.
 State Senator Fran Millar presented on this at SREB’s annual Board meeting.
 SREB featured University System of Georgia college affordability initiatives at the Board meeting and the Georgia Hope Career Grant during the 2018 annual meeting of legislative and governors’ office staff.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Georgia to meet with legislators and staff and attend committee meetings in 2018.
+SREB staff, including the President, visited Georgia to meet with legislators and staff and attend committee meetings in 2018.

-Throughout 2017-18, legislators, legislative staff and governor’s staff from Georgia requested assistance on topics including high school graduation requirements by state, career and technical education, and students with dyslexia.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Georgia requested assistance on topics including career and technical education, and students with dyslexia.

 Georgia staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.